-Receiving and Assessing Complaints
+Receiving and Assessing Complaints About Teachers

-On receipt of information the Registrar will forward the information to the Teachers Registration Board’s Investigation Unit to conduct a preliminary investigation to determine the appropriate course of action, and if there is reasonable cause to investigate the allegations.
+On receipt of a complaint the Registrar will task the Board’s Investigation Unit to conduct a preliminary assessment to determine if there is reasonable cause to investigate the allegations.

-Complaints arising from matters of school policy and management procedures are not generally investigated by the Board, and should be referred to the respective school’s management for attention.
+Complaints arising from matters of school policy and management procedures are not generally investigated by the Board and should be referred to the respective school’s management for attention.

 The Board recognises that all members of the public have the right to make complaints and to have their complaint considered objectively and professionally within applicable legislative provisions.

 On occasion, a person lodging a complaint can act in ways which:

 - are unreasonably persistent;